DORA metrics used as a compass connecting delivery performance to engineering decisions

 DORA Metrics Are Not Vanity Metrics: How Elite Teams Use Them as a Compass

-By Chirag12 min read
+By Devraj Rajput12 min read

 DORA metrics are four key indicators — Deployment Frequency, Lead Time for Changes, Change Failure Rate, and Mean Time to Restore — that measure software delivery performance.
 They become vanity metrics only when teams observe them without connecting them to the code-level causes that drive the numbers.
 Elite teams use DORA as a compass by linking delivery outcomes to code health dimensions.